PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Height=10
 Thick=1.0
 Measuring Sample Name_SANS for 600 frames
+>>> do_trans("Sample Name", frames=180)
+Setup Larmor for transmission
+Using the following Sample Parameters
+Geometry=Flat Plate
+Width=10
+Height=10
+Thick=1.0
+Measuring Sample Name_TRANS for 180 frames

+The :py:meth:`ScanningInstrument.do_sans` and
-The :py:meth:`ScanningInstrument.measure` command is the primary entry point for all types of SANS measurement.
-We can pass it a sample changer position if we wish to measure at a specific location.
+:py:meth:`ScanningInstrument.do_trans` functions are both simple wrappers around :py:meth:`ScanningInstrument.measure`.  ``measure`` is the primary entry point for all types of SANS measurement.
+All of the parameters that will be covered for measure can also be applied to ``do_sans`` and ``do_trans``.
+Below is an example of the extended information that can be passed to these functions.

 >>> measure("Sample Name", "QT", aperature="Medium", blank=True, uamps=5)
+Setup Larmor for event
 Moving to sample changer position QT
 Using the following Sample Parameters
 Geometry=Flat Plate